 “It was hard initially, especially with the pandemic.
 Going online and working from home while balancing a family with three small kids was challenging.
 But once you find your balance and a routine, it became easier.
 Also, the professors and all the staff were very understanding and supportive.”

-Next semester, Ransi plans to complete her final course in the program, adding an applied work practicum to her busy schedule.
+To finish her program, Ransi plans to add an applied work practicum to her busy schedule.